elisevanwonderen/my-website/content/authors/admin/_index.md

 superuser: true

 # Role/position/tagline
-role: Applied Linguist & Data Analyst
+role: PhD candidate

 # Organizations/Affiliations to show in About widget
 organizations:
-- name: Utrecht University
+- name: University of Amsterdam

 # Short bio (displayed in user profile at end of posts)
 bio: ''